JaimeHyland/family_shopping_list_v1/README.md

 I then chose to enable automatic deploy from the main branch of my repository.
 This causes the deployment steps that I have defined as described above to run automatically every time I commit to Github, ensuring (unless a deployment error occurs) that the deployed environment always contains the latest version of my app,

 ## Running the app in the development environment

-The usual ``runserver``-based command (``python manage.py runserver``) runs the app without issues in development.
+Using the more usual ``runserver``-based command (``python manage.py runserver``) that we were taught can lead to issues in the development version of the app.

-It's also possible to run the app appealing explicitly to Daphne on the development server:
+It makes more sense to run the app appealing explicitly to Daphne on the development server:
 ```
 daphne family_shopping_list.asgi:application
 ```

-However, one issue that should be noted with this method of running the app is that it doesn't check whether all migrations have been applied on startup, while the runserver-based command gives you a warning if you haven't completed your migrations!
+However, one issue that should be noted with this method of running the app is that it doesn't seem to check whether all migrations have been applied on startup, while the runserver-based command would give you a warning if you hadn't completed your migrations!
+For this reason, when using Daphne, it's particularly important to remember to migrate any changes in your models (or in Django's standard models) before deploying!

 <!-- TOC --><a name="bug-fixes-linting-testing-and-ux"></a>
 ## Bug fixes, linting, testing and UX

 <!-- TOC --><a name="linting"></a>
+### Linting the python
+All python code (aside from standard and/or boiler-plate code provided by Django and similar) has been and corrected using flake8.
+For development purposes, I altered flake8's ini settings (in the ``.flake8`` file in the project's root directory) to allow lines of up to 119 characters during development.
+For the purposes of this project, however, I temporarily set the maximum line length to 79, as required by the guidelines, and as advised by my mentor.

+I saw fit to comment out several issues using the ``# noqa`` notation, mostly to do with lines slightly longer than 79 characters whose readability would have clearly disimproved rather than improved by the addition of a line break (these cases were mostly in the models.py and urls.py files), but also once for an unused import at the top of my stub tests.py file, which was not used in this iteration of the App's development cycle.

+While I strongly believe that the limit of 79 characters per line is excessively restrictive for python code readability in these days of larger, higher-resolution screens that often make much longer lines perfectly readable, I would be happy to reduce the standard number of characters per line to 79 if a client requires, especially if payment for my coding were being calculated according to the number of lines coded!

-### Linting
+### Linting the HTML, CSS and JavaScript
-Due to pressure of time (as a result of what was in hindsight an overambitious attempt to implement a notification system for multiple users through the use of Django.channels and WebSockets), I was unable to implement a linting solution for my html, css, javascript or python code.
-I intend in the next iteration to implement a system similar to the one explained in the Code Institute's walkthrough projects that form part of my learning materials.

 <!-- TOC --><a name="bugs-and-debugging"></a>
 ### Bugs and debugging